w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Including Accessibility in a University ICT Program

-An estimate showing how many ECTS (European Credit Transfer and Accumulation System) each of the modules would take.
+An estimate showing how many ECTS (European Credit Transfer and Accumulation System) an introduction to web accessibility would take.
 One ECTS credit corresponds to 25-30 hours of students' workload.
 60 credits reflect a complete year of students' workload.

 <table>
 <caption>University ICT Program</caption>